Ronnie Hawkins: Career

 Hawkins and the group had begun touring Canada in 1958 as the Ron Hawkins Quartet on the recommendation of Conway Twitty, who told him Canadian audiences wanted to hear rockabilly.
-Their bassist George Paulman was abusing liquor and pills, so Hawkins left him behind, and they played without a bass on their first tour of Ontario.
-Their first gig was at the Golden Rail Tavern in Hamilton, Ontario, where, according to booking agent Harold Kudlets, all the bartenders quit when they heard the band's sound and saw Hawkins's stunts on stage.
-In 1959 he performed a number of live shows in the country and signed a five-year contract with Roulette Records.
-Working out of Toronto, Ronnie Hawkins and The Hawks cut the LP Ronnie Hawkins in 1959, and with Fred Carter, Jr. taking Jimmy Ray "Luke" Paulman's place on lead guitar, they cut another LP, Mr. Dynamo, the next year, both of them recorded on the Roulette label.
+Their bassist George Paulman was abusing liquor and pills, so Hawkins left him behind, and the band played without a bass on their first tour of Ontario.
+Their first gig was at the Golden Rail Tavern in Hamilton, Ontario, where according to booking agent Harold Kudlets all the bartenders quit when they heard the band's sound and saw Hawkins's stunts on stage.
+In 1959, he performed a number of live shows in the country and signed a five-year contract with Roulette Records.
+Working out of Toronto, Ronnie Hawkins and the Hawks recorded the LP Ronnie Hawkins in 1959, and with Fred Carter, Jr. taking Jimmy Ray "Luke" Paulman's place on lead guitar, they cut another LP, Mr. Dynamo, the next year, both of them recorded on the Roulette label.

-He subsequently moved to Canada and in 1964 became a permanent resident.
-In 2017, he moved from Stoney Lake Manor in Douro-Dummer, where he had resided since 1970, to Peterborough, Ontario.
-Hawkins was an institution of the Ontario music scene for over 40 years.
-When he first came to Ontario he played gigs at places like the Grange Tavern in Hamilton, where Conway Twitty got his start, and made it his home base.
-In Toronto, where The Hawks dominated the local scene, Hawkins opened his own night club, the Hawk's Nest, on the second floor of Le Coq d'Or Tavern on Yonge street, playing there for months at a time.
+Hawkins subsequently moved to Canada, becoming a permanent resident in 1964.
+When he first came to Ontario, Hawkins performed at places like the Grange Tavern in Hamilton, where Conway Twitty got his start, and made it his home base.
+In Toronto, where the Hawks dominated the local scene, Hawkins opened his own night club, the Hawk's Nest, on the second floor of Le Coq d'Or Tavern on Yonge street, playing there for months at a time.
+After the move to Canada, the Hawks, with the exception of drummer Levon Helm, dropped out of Hawkins's band.
+Their vacancies were filled by Southwest Ontarians Robbie Robertson, Rick Danko, Richard Manuel, and Garth Hudson.

-After the move to Canada, The Hawks, with the exception of drummer Levon Helm, dropped out of Hawkins's band.
-Their vacancies were filled by Southwest Ontarians Robbie Robertson, Rick Danko, Richard Manuel and Garth Hudson.
-David Clayton-Thomas, a Canadian and future lead vocalist of the American group Blood, Sweat & Tears, said he heard The Hawks when he got out of prison in 1962: "We young musicians would sit there by the bar at Le Coq d'Or and just hang on every note."
+David Clayton-Thomas, a Canadian and future lead vocalist of the American group Blood, Sweat & Tears, said he heard the Hawks when he got out of prison in 1962: "We young musicians would sit there by the bar at Le Coq d'Or and just hang on every note."
 This version of the Hawks, wearing mohair suits and razor-cut hair, were the top group among those who played Le Coq d'Or, a rowdy establishment at the center of the action on the Yonge Street strip in Toronto.
 They were able to stay out of most of the bar fights that broke out there almost every night.